rehmangour04/Geektrust-Admin-UI-Challange/README.md

 # Author

-Project was created by [Sandeep Rana](https://www.linkedin.com/in/its-sandeeprana/)
+Project was created by Ataur Rehman